danielpclark/CardsLib/README.md

 out there as easy to use, as well thought out, and as simple to understand as mine.
 Come on, I dare you to use it and review it! ;-)

+##Scope

+The scope of this project aims to be a game agnostic card management and evaluation system.
+Game logic itself will not be provided with this library.
+The creation, grouping, comparison, and evaluation of cards is the sole purpose of this gem.

+Feel free to contribute or raise suggestions via the issue tracker.
+I welcome participation of all kinds! :-)

 ##Install